EasterCompany/Overlord/readme.md

 - Python first means: we will use python when and where ever it is possible.

-- NO HTML / NO CSS means: we use Overlord python libraries for writing our markdown and styling which is then compiled into raw normal html5 & css3 source code when it is distributed to the user device. reference "Overlord/Canopy/Themes.py" for an example of our new styling system and "Overlord/Canopy/Elements.py" for an example of our new markdown system.
+- NO HTML / NO CSS means: we use Overlord python libraries for writing our markdown and styling which is then compiled into regular html5 & css3 source code when it is distributed to the user device. reference 'Overlord/Canopy/Themes.py' for an example of our new styling system and 'Overlord/Canopy/Elements.py' for an example of our new markdown system.

 - JavaScriptless means: we use flexible built in Overlord javascript modules which can be used in many